mybonk/mybonk-wiki/baby-rabbit-holes.md

 - [NymVPN](https://github.com/nymtech): NymVPN deploys noise to make traffic patterns untraceable.
 It runs on a decentralized, permissionless mixnet, ensuring that even Nym cannot log any data by design.
 It employs open-source cryptographic protocols to enable secure and anonymous packet transmission.
 - [DnsLeakTest](https://dnsleaktest.com/): A DNS leak occurs when using a VPN or similar privacy-focused network, where DNS requests still go to your ISP's server instead of through the privacy-focus network.
 This exposes your online activity and IP address, undermining the privacy goals of using a VPN.
 DnsLeakTest is a Web-based tool that tests for such leaks.
 - [BrowserLeaks](https://browserleaks.com/dns): Tool similar to DnsLeakTest.
+- [OpenSnitch](https://github.com/evilsocket/opensnitch): Open-source application firewall for Linux, inspired by the popular Little Snitch firewall on macOS.
+It monitors outgoing network connections on a per-application basis and alerts the user whenever a program attempts to access the internet.
+The user can then decide to allow or block the connection either once, always, or never.

 ## Other tools / resources
 - [SSHFS](https://phoenixnap.com/kb/sshfs): Tool to safely mount a remote folder from a server to a local machine.
 The client extends the SSH file transfer protocol, which helps locally mount a remote file system as a disk image securely.